Canada & America Working Holiday Visa Comparison

 On a global scale, these two North American countries appear to be very similar.
 They're located right next to each other, and are separated by the longest international border between two countries in the world.
 For many years, Canada was seen as America's nicer, slightly less popular, younger sibling.
 Now, times have changed - and Canada is most definitely on the come up.
 Although it can be hard for outsiders to tell the difference between the two countries, both places have unique differences that make them popular destinations for travellers from around the world.

 To help you make your decision on where to travel next, we’ve put together a comparative guide to walk you through what to expect from each visa.
 We'll break it all down and help give some clarity.
-Without further ado, let's get to it.
+So if you're undecided on whether to go for a working holiday visa in USA or a go for a working holiday visa in Canada, this will give you all the info you need.

 The Working Holiday Contenders

 We're comparing the two most popular types of North American working holiday visas.
-There are many different types of visas, but they may be specific to an activity such as studying abroad.
+There are many different types of visas (and you can find the entire list here), but they may be specific to an activity such as studying abroad.
 However, if you're looking to work abroad in Canada or the USA, these two visa types should work for you, and will likely be the easiest and cheapest to obtain.

 Both visas are different types of North American working holiday visas, and each is intended for visitors looking to benefit from cultural exchange.